Here are the steps for AMAZING travel experiences:

 Honestly, there is no such thing as ‘good’ or ‘bad’ redemption with fixed-value points.
 They erase the expenses that you would have been paying cash for.

-Transferable points transfer to airlines and hotel partners.
+Transferable points, however, transfer to airlines and hotel partners.
 While you can redeem them for a fixed value through their credit card portal, you can get a lot more value by transferring the points to the partners for business/first class flights and luxury hotels stays.

 EXAMPLES, EXAMPLES, EXAMPLES…